BlockScience/Risk-Adjusted-Bonding-Curves/README.md

 Each phase is broken out into a series of deliverables as listed below, which are collated into a stakeholder report at the completion of each phase.

 ## Phase 1 Deliverables:  Requirements Gathering
+*In Phase 1, we focused on gathering requirements around the ixo use-case including all of the roles and lifecycle phases in ixo alpha bonds.
+This allowed us to understand the overall needs, the participants, and application of our eventual design to that particular use-case.
+We then took a step back and determined what specific design we needed to focus on in Phase 2 and ensure that it would be a generalized design.
+The goal we kept in mind was to provide a useful primitive that could, with some customization be utilized by ixo, but also could be applied to any number of other use-cases in the cosmos ecosystem.*

 * **1.0 [Problem Statement and Methodology](Paper/0_ProblemStatementandMethodology.md)** - Understand what problem we are trying to solve and what methodology we intend to utilize in order to solve it

 * **1.1 [Ecosystem Roles](Paper/1_EcosystemRoles.md)** - Identify all of the various roles users can take in the ecosystem